jdevuyst/comprehend/README.md

 ;=> (1)
 ```

-## Navigating from variables in a pattern up to the toplevel elements of an indexed set
+## Navigating from matched variables to the collections that contain them

 When a complex pattern is successfully matched against an indexed set, it can sometimes be useful to know what collections were found to contain the variables in that pattern.